-For a list of petrol stations on the island please download SeaLink's useful information for travel to Kangaroo Island document.
+For a list of petrol stations on the island please download SeaLink's Useful information for travel on Kangaroo Island document.

 Please note, if you are departing Kangaroo Island on a late ferry service, the nearest open petrol station will be at Aldinga, 64km north of Cape Jervis, en route to Adelaide.
 You may need to top up your petrol tank prior to leaving the island.

 If you don't have your own car to take on the ferry, SeaLink can arrange a rental car in Adelaide or to be waiting for you on arrival at the Pennehaw ferry terminal on Kangaroo Island or at the Kingscote airport.

 Conventional vehicles are fine to use on Kangaroo Island however some visitors prefer the confidence of a 4WD vehicle on unsealed roads.